richmahn/en_tn/phm/front/intro.md

 Paul from the city of Tarsus was the author.
 He had been known as Saul in his early life.
 Before becoming a Christian, Paul was a Pharisee.
 He persecuted Christians.
 After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

-Paul was probably in a prison in Rome when he wrote this letter.
+Paul in a prison in when he wrote this letter.

 #### What is the Book of Philemon about? ####